Behaviour Policy 2024.docx

 The role of school leaders

-Across Roselyn House School and The RHISE Service the leadership team is highly visible with two Deputy Headteachers and two RHISE/RHS Coordinators based at each respective site.
+Across Roselyn House School, the leadership team is highly visible with two Deputy Headteachers and two Coordinators based at each respective site.
 The Business Manager and the Headteacher work across both sites and a whole school approach is taken by the SLT who also attend each site.
 They routinely engage with students, parents/ carers and all staff on setting and maintaining the behaviour culture and an environment where everyone feels safe and supported.

 Our school leaders have a crucial role to play in making sure all staff understand the behavioural expectations and importance of maintaining them.
 They make sure that all new staff are inducted clearly into the school’s behavioural culture to ensure they understand the rules and routines and how best to support our students in creating the culture of the school.